-In 2022, the Budget, Human Resources and Compensation Committee held four meetings, all in a virtual format.
-The committee provided oversight of budget utilisation and facilitated the budget proposal preparation for 2023.
-It offered advice on recruitment and diversity, recruitment turnaround time, headcount budget utilisation, compensation and benefits, ethics, and other issues.
+In 2023, the Budget, Human Resources and Compensation Committee held four physical meetings.
+The committee provided oversight of budget utilisation in 2023 and facilitated the budget proposal preparation for 2024.
+It offered advice on recruitment and diversity, recruitment turnaround time, headcount budget utilisation, compensation and benefits, KPAs/KPIs for the Senior Management, ethics, and other issues.

-In 2022, the Budget, Human Resources and Compensation Committee satisfied its responsibilities in compliance with its terms of reference.
+In 2023, the Budget, Human Resources and Compensation Committee satisfied its responsibilities in compliance with its terms of reference.